Spanish trains can be fabulous, but also bewildering, hence this guide to all that's good to know

 The names given to each type of service are indicators of:

-Though in recent years exceptions to these conventions have begun to occur.
+Though in recent years exceptions to these naming conventions have begun to occur.

-The expansion of the Spanish high-speed rail network has gone ahead of the delivery of new trains.
+The reasons for this include that the expansion of the Spanish high-speed rail network has gone ahead of the delivery of new trains.

-Also so that the Spanish themselves can better understand the train services in their areas of the country, what have been long-standing conventions over the names of some trains – and how they can be used, have been retained, despite the high speed evolution.
+Also despite the high speed evolutionm so that the Spanish themselves can better understand the train services in their areas of the country, what have been long-standing conventions over the names of some trains have been retained

-Plus along the mountainous north-coast, building the ‘classic’ lines would have been too expensive.
+Along the mountainous Atlantic coastline in northern Spain building the ‘classic’ lines would have been too expensive.

 Rattling through a coastal ravine on these trains is at opposite end of the special rail travel experiences spectrum, to rushing across the sun-baked central plains at more than 300 km/h.